 One of the biggest issues facing everyday Ashevillians is a lack of affordable housing.
-In just the last year, median rents in Asheville went up by 20%.
+Nearly half of Asheville’s residents are spending 30% or more of their income on housing, and nearly 20% are spending 50% or more.
+That means a worker making minimum wage would need to work about 85 hours per week just to afford a one bedroom apartment in the City of Asheville.
 At the same time, hotel construction in the city is exploding, and we have the highest proportion of homes used as Short Term Rentals (STRs) in the country.

 This means that many Ashevillians struggle to find affordable housing.
 People hoping to buy a home are being forced to move farther out into the county, while renters are struggling to find enough roommates to pay rent, or abruptly losing their leases when their landlord turns their home into an Airbnb.

 With supply low, and costs high, many of Asheville’s workers can no longer afford to live here.
 These are our musicians, artists, bartenders, and small business owners.
 And when they leave Asheville, we lose the diverse culture that makes this an incredible place to live.

 I believe that housing is a basic human right, meaning everyone should have access to a safe and affordable place to live.
 Therefore, rather than building more hotels or high-end condominiums that will serve as second homes for wealthy out-of-towners we need to responsibly increase the housing supply for our locals.
 Here’s what I suggest: